Big 12 Tournament 2019: Bracket, TV Schedule, Dates and Predictions

 Saturday, March 16, Winners of Semifinal Matchups, 6 p.m.
 ESPN

-Texas Tech comes into the Big 12 tournament with a 10-game winning streak.
+Texas Tech comes into the Big 12 tournament with a nine-game winning streak.
 The Red Raiders are one of the best defensive teams in the nation, allowing just 58.2 points per game and ranking second overall.

 After beating Oklahoma in the regular-season finale, Kansas State comes into the conference tournament having won nine of 11 games.